vbnmzxc9513/Parallel-self-learning-model/README.md

 ## Modification guide

 ### crawler.py
-Use for crawler google imgs with multithread
+Use for crawler google imgs with multithread.
 To use selenium to crawler imgs , you need to assign the path of chrome driver by yourself.
 ```
 line:56  driver_path = 'yourpath/driver/chromedriver'
 ```
+note : driver_path must be an absolute path.

 ### convert_img_hog.py
 Ues for converting image to HOG in multithread